jaimejim/jaimejim.github.io/_posts/2021-06-22-ietf-hcert.markdown

 scanned 1 barcode symbols from 1 images in 0.02 seconds
 ```

 The QR code encodes a 3-byte header `HC1` for HC1 (Health Certificate Version 1) the rest is compressed Base45 data.
-After decompressing with zlib, we obtain CBOR/COSE binary data.
+After decompressing with zlib (does zlib compress CBOR even more??), we obtain CBOR/COSE binary data.

 Before I started with that I googled online for the header `HC1:NCFOXN%` and it turned out that you can find the full [EU certificate specification](https://github.com/ehn-dcc-development/hcert-spec/blob/main/README.md) (!!).